microsoft/sxgevalplatform/Plugins/SxG.EvalPlatform.Plugins/README.md

 ### Overview

-The SxG Eval Platform exposes Custom APIs for managing evaluation runs and datasets:
+The SxG Eval Platform exposes the following Custom APIs for managing evaluation runs and datasets:

 1. **PostEvalRun** - Create new evaluation run
 2. **GetEvalRun** - Retrieve evaluation run details
 3. **UpdateDatasetAsFile** - Fetch dataset from external API and store as file
-4. **UpdateEnrichedDatasetFile** - Update enriched dataset file after enrichment
-5. **PublishEnrichedDataset** - Publish enriched dataset to external API
+4. **PublishEnrichedDataset** - Publish enriched dataset to external API
-6. **UpdateFailedState** - Mark evaluation run as failed
+5. **UpdateFailedState** - Mark evaluation run as failed

 ---